Volunteering and training

 Although you may be given various titles for the work you do, it is important to understand your actual status for taxation purposes.
-Depending on the arrangements made with the organisation you are doing work for, you may be employed, self-employed or neither – that is, a volunteer.
+Depending on the arrangements made with the organisation you are doing work for, you may be employed, self-employed or neither (links to our LITRG website) – that is, a volunteer.

 If you are being paid, other than reimbursement of actual expenses, then you are likely to be employed or self-employed, with associated rights and responsibilities.

 You may be sponsored on your course by a company.
 If this is the case, you should check the page on this to understand whether or not the sponsorship payment will be taxable.

 Even if the only payments being made to you are for expenses, you may find yourself with a tax liability, depending on the actual payments made to you.

 Also, you will want to ensure that any voluntary work you carry out does not end up restricting any benefits that would otherwise be paid to you, or at least understand the potential consequences.
 While you are a student you may be entitled to claim certain benefits and/or tax credits.
 In most cases your voluntary work will have no effect on your eligibility to claim these benefits.

 To get benefits while you are performing voluntary work, you need to be sure that you can attend interviews, when asked, and that you are free to start work within a short period of time.
 Further information is available on GOV.UK.

 What is the difference between volunteering and being an intern?